cfcdavidchan/tripadvisor/README.md

 1. Word frequence counter:

+  In this part, the script will read all the csv first.
+Then, the word in review will be splited word by word.
+Finally, word counting will be started before stop words and symbol will be deleted.

   1.1 Create a directory inside analysis directory.
 Let's say it is named as `hotel_data`

   1.2 Place all the csv inside the directory (`hotel_data`)